RMLio/rmlmapper-java/README.md

   - [HTTP request access](https://rml.io/specs/access/httprequest/)
   - [dynamic logical targets](https://rml.io/specs/target/dynamictarget/)

+All functionalities above refer to using RML as maintained at <https://rml.io/specs/rml>.
+There is _some_ support for RML as developed within W3C's [Knowledge Graph Construction Community Group](https://www.w3.org/community/kg-construct/), for a recent view, see the [test cases, support introduced in v7.0.0](https://github.com/RMLio/rmlmapper-java/tree/master/src/test/resources/new-test-cases).

 ### Future

 - functions (all cases)
 - conditions (all cases)
+- logical views
+  - Currently, this can be mitigated: we maintain a preprocessor to support this: [RML-view-to-CSV](https://github.com/RMLio/rml-view-to-csv).
 - data sources:
   - NoSQL databases
   - TPF servers
   - [HTTP request access](https://rml.io/specs/access/httprequest/)
+  - dynamic logical source
+    - Currently, this can be mitigated: RMLMapper allows to use the commandline interface to combine multiple mapping rules, so you could script it, for more info, see [issue 161](https://github.com/RMLio/rmlmapper-java/issues/161).

 ## Releases

 The standalone jar file (that has a [commandline interface](#cli)) for every release can be found on the release's page on GitHub.
-You can find the latest release [here](https://github.com/RMLio/rmlmapper-java/releases/latest).
+You can find the latest release on [the dedicated RMLMapper-JAVA Github release page](https://github.com/RMLio/rmlmapper-java/releases/latest).
 This is the recommended way to get started with RMLMapper.
 Do you want to build from source yourself?
 Check [Build](#build).

 ## Build

 The RMLMapper is built using Maven.
-As it is also tested against Oracle (check [here](#accessing-oracle-database) for details), it needs a specific set-up to run all tests.
+As it is also tested against Oracle (check [the RDB documentation below](#rdbs) for details), it needs a specific set-up to run all tests.
 That's why we recommend to build without testing: `mvn install -DskipTests=true`.
 If you want, you can install with tests, and just skip the Oracle tests: `mvn test -Dtest=!Mapper_OracleDB_Test`.